frictionlessdata/datapackage/_includes/descriptor.md

 ## Descriptor

-A valid {{ page.title }} descriptor is an `object` adhering to the specifications described in this document, with the formal reference being [the properties section](/#properties) which enumerates the specifications for each property of the descriptor.
+A valid {{ page.title }} descriptor is an `object` adhering to the specifications described in this document, with the formal reference being [the properties section](#properties) which enumerates the specifications for each property of the descriptor.

-Adherence to the specification **does not** imply that additional, non-specified property cannot be used: a descriptor `MAY` include any number of properties in additional to those described as *recommended* and *optional* fields.
+Adherence to the specification **does not** imply that additional, non-specified properties cannot be used: a descriptor `MAY` include any number of properties in additional to those described as *required* and *optional* fields.

 ### Form